New Zealand English: Māori influence

-Māori is ever present and has a significant conceptual influence in the legislature, government, and community agencies (e.g. health and education), where legislation requires that proceedings and documents be translated into Māori (under certain circumstances, and when requested).
+Māori has a significant conceptual influence in legislature, government, and community agencies (e.g. health and education), where legislation requires that proceedings and documents be translated into Māori (under certain circumstances, and when requested).
 Political discussion and analysis of issues of sovereignty, environmental management, health, and social well-being thus rely on Māori at least in part.
 Māori as a spoken language is particularly important wherever community consultation occurs.
+Most of the 47 words or expressions from New Zealand English added to the Oxford English Dictionary in 2023 were of Māori etymology.